kezabelle/django-sitemapcheck/README.rst

 * If the page has an `X-Content-Type-Options`_ header, (`django-secure`_ can provide one)
 * If the page makes use of the `rel="home"`_ microformat.
+* If the page makes use of `Schema.org`_ breadcrumbs structured data.

 Third party support
 -------------------